 If you, like me, have had that experience of incredibly dry food out of your air fryer, all is not lost!!
 In this article, I will detail the two ways I have found help me a lot with this particular problem!

-I talked about above, how skinless and/or boneless meat can get dried out in an air fryer.
-In the Air Fryer Bro household we have a simple solution.
+As I talked about above briefly, skinless and/or boneless meat can get dried out in an air fryer.
+In the Air Fryer Bro household, we have a simple solution.
 We make a marinade for this meat, and keep it soaking in the marinade overnight.

 The main purpose of the marinade is to replace the effect the skin would usually have during cooking, and to be a barrier to keep the moisture locked into your meat.

 For us, a marinate can be as simple or advanced as you would like.
 The main ingredient is olive oil, as this is the main thing to coat the meat.
 Usually, in our house, we just mix some olive oil with chili flakes, garlic and honey and a touch of steak seasoning (to give some saltiness to the marinade).
 Sometimes, my wife will throw in Chinese cooking wine or chicken stock powder!